yonkov/muzeum/README.md

 In the url tab add the exact address of the facebook link, e.g. https://facebook.com/wordpress

 You can add as many social icons as you wish.
-For more information check [ionicons documentation](https://ionicons.com/)
+For more information, check [ionicons documentation](https://ionicons.com/)

 ## License
 This theme, like WordPress, is licensed under the GPL.